- Search The Registry

-This date in 1860 recalls the Rankin House, a pivotal point of shelter for many Black slaves escaping bondage before emancipation.
+This date in 1860 recalls the Rankin House, an ally to the American abolitionist and pivotal point of shelter for many Black slaves escaping bondage before emancipation.

 Serving as a go-between en route to Canada, the Rankin House's proudest achievement may be that it never lost a passenger to slave hunters.
 Reverend Rankin organized a network of allies and methods to elude pursuers, including spreading misinformation and decoyed escapes.
-One story the reverend enjoyed retelling was the daring winter escape of a young woman who crossed the river on ice floes while clutching her children in her arms.
-The story was later used by Harriet Beecher Stowe, for the episode involving the character Eliza in "Uncle Tom's Cabin."
+One story he enjoyed retelling was the daring winter escape of a young woman who crossed the river on ice floes while clutching her children in her arms.
+Harriet Beecher Stowe later used the story for the episode involving the character Eliza in "Uncle Tom's Cabin."

 The house, located about 60 miles south of Cincinnati, became a state memorial in 1938.
-The Rankin House is a key point of pride in the history of Blacks in the United States.
+The Rankin House is a key point of pride in the history of African America.